Sander-Brilman/php-website-template/readme.md

 ## How to use > links on the webpage (Important!)

-**If your website is inside a folder like `example.com/my-website/` read this.**

-To set links to a different webpage you can use the `url` function.<br>
+To create a url you can use the `url` function.<br>
-The `url` function sets a absolute path to the page you want.
+The `url` function returns absolute path to the page you want.
+The advantage is that the url will always be correct.
+Even if you change domain names or put your website inside a folder.

 All you have to do is give the page/path as a parameter.<br>
-So taking the example above, if you write `url('account/login')` it will return `https://example.com/my-website/account/login`
+So taking the example `url('account/login')` it will return `https://your-domain.com/my-website-folder/account/login`

 **Why use this?** Using relative paths in links can give wrong url's.
 See the table below.<br>

-**note:** The current url in this example is `https://example.com/my-website/shop/item-x` and you want to set a link to `https://example.com/my-website/account/login`
+**The current url in this example is `https://example.com/my-website/shop/item-x` and you want to set a link to `https://example.com/my-website/account/login`**

 <br>
 <br>